Automattic/custom-metadata/readme.txt

 * Bug fix: fields not showing on "My Profile" page.
 Thanks Mike Tew!

 = 0.2 =

 * Added a textarea field type
 * Added support for comments (you can now specify comments as an object type)
 * Added basic styling for fields so that they look nice

 = 0.1 =

 * Initial release

 == Usage ==

 = Object Types =

 The main idea behind this plugin is to have a single API to work with regardless of the object type.
-Currently, Custom Metadata Manager works with `user`, `comment` and any built-in or custom post types, e.g. `post`, `page`, etc. Since version 0.4 of the plugin, option pages are also supported.
+Currently, Custom Metadata Manager works with `user`, `comment` and any built-in or custom post types, e.g. `post`, `page`, etc.

 = Registering your fields =